One-on-one photography workshop at home with Nic Dunlop.

 The main goal of the workshop is to give you an opportunity to work in real-life conditions with enough time to complete a thoughtful photographic assignment and therefore gain an in-depth insight into the documentary photography process.
 The guidance of Nic Dunlop will ensure the right direction of your development.

 You will begin discussing your assignment with Nic after your participation has been confirmed, ahead of time of the workshop.
-We encourage you to propose your own researched subject.
-This should be a story that is both appropriate to your skills and exciting for you.
-If you do not have your own subject in mind, please clearly detail your fields of interest and photographic needs in order that Nic can find one that suits you best.
-In following e-mail conversation, he will decide on particular goals you should achieve and hence define the final shape of your assignment.
+You will propose your own researched subject.
+This should be a story that is accessible, appropriate to your skills and exciting for you.
+In following e-mail conversation, Nic will comment on particular goals you should achieve and the final shape of your assignment.

 With respect to Nic’s working method, you will be editing your day’s shoot with using small paper prints.
 The meetings will be supplemented by Nic’s lectures on his own work and selected aspects of photographing process.